roscopecoltran/utymap/README.md

 [![Join the chat at https://gitter.im/reinterpretcat/utymap](https://badges.gitter.im/reinterpretcat/utymap.svg)](https://gitter.im/reinterpretcat/utymap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 <h2> Description </h2>

 UtyMap is a library which provides highly customizable API for procedural world generation based on real map data, e.g. OpenStreetMap, NaturalEarth.
 Core logic is written on C++11 and can be used on many platforms as it has no dependency to specific game engine or application framework.
+You can use it to create interactive world at different zoom levels, including globe and ground:

 <img src="https://cloud.githubusercontent.com/assets/1611077/17153076/0af03596-537b-11e6-8368-b047c4933210.jpg" />